cavalab/cavalab.github.io/_research/2-interpretable-ml.md

 Researchers often see the _complexity_ of a model as a trade-off with its _error_: more complex models should give better predictions than simple ones.
 However, very rarely is the nature of the trade-off actually characterized in a robust way.

-In fact, [what we have found](/papers/#lacavaContemporarySymbolicRegression2021) is that for many tasks, symbolic regression approaches can perform as well as or better than state-of-the-art black-box approaches - and still produce simpler expressions.
+In fact, what we have found is that for many tasks, symbolic regression approaches can perform as well as or better than state-of-the-art black-box approaches - and still produce simpler expressions[^srbench].

 {% include figure
 image_path="/assets/images/pairgrid-pointplot_r2_test_model_size_training-time-s.png"